temuair/fot/docs/index.md

 ## News

+**2021-07-12**

+It is now Deoch 2 and the Cthonic Remains, Chaos, and other features have been unlocked!

 **2021-07-10**

-The server has moved to a 'live' state and beta rewards will be handed out around the start of Deoch 2 (approximately 2021-07-13).
+The server has moved to a 'Live' state and beta rewards will be handed out around the start of Deoch 2 (approximately 2021-07-13).

 **2021-07-04**